davidrpugh/sklearn-data-science-project/bin/README.md

 The exact command for your job can be copied from the `./bin/launch-jupyter-server-$SLURM_JOB_ID-slurm.err` file.

-### Accessing Jupyter server from your local machine
+### Accessing the Jupyter server from your local machine

 Once you have set up your SSH tunnel, in order to access the Jupyter server from your local machine you need to copy the second URL provided in the Jupyter server logs in the `launch-jupyter-server-$SLURM_JOB_ID-slurm.err` file and paste it into